johannschopplich/kirby-nuxt-starterkit/README.md

 ### Are There Any Drawbacks?

 Data is fetched within Suspense components to ensure pre-rendered state for the user and SEO.
 Thus, the initial server response time is increased by about 50–100 ms for the initial KQL page query.
 This might be a road blocker for you.
-It's fine for my usecase.
-Still a lot faster than WordPress etc. 😉
+You can always [pre-render routes](https://github.com/johannschopplich/kirby-nuxt-starterkit/blob/16110e359d48d2f94f1db497d11a1c2d8f9e7b44/nuxt.config.ts#L15).

 ### What's Kirby?